Premik/blender_rhubarb_lipsync_ng/dev.md

 * Add some simply blender sample file
 * extended shapes- seems they are generated even when disabled -check
 * Capture doesn't work for long sound files.
 Rhubarb finishes but the list is empty.
+* Changel all labels cases to follow Blender style "Foo in Bar"

 ### Low
 * Limit possible selection to armature and mesh-object only? (and not obj.library).